IyngkarranKumar/test_time_emergent_scaling/README.md

 ### Config parameters

-These are the main parameters you'll typically modify for each experiment:
+The main parameters to modify for each experiment are:

 | Parameter | Type | Description | Example |
 |-----------|------|-------------|---------|